fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/00_introduction.md

 ## overloading

-C++ allows to define custom types (classes) and then overload operators for them giving unique behaviour.
+C++ allows to define custom types and then overload operators for them giving unique behaviour.

 In fact, you have already seen an example of this: `std::cout << "text"` uses overloaded opertor `<<` - the default behaviour is to perform bit shifts, not output text.
 Another example would be defining a custom class representing a matrix and then overloading `*` so that it can perform matrix multiplication.